 I have been thinking a lot about what well-being looks like for different people, in their places of work.
 I work in gender equality and inclusion in workplaces which I believe is fundamentally about well-being.

 We are currently facing a series of global pandemics: physical health, mental health, anti-black racism, gender-based violence, domestic violence, which is on the rise during COVID.
-I believe our global crises are walking us up to the impacts of inequality and exclusion on well-being, and now is the time for us to see these links, and how they play out, including in our workplaces.
+Our global crises are walking us up to the impacts of inequality and exclusion on well-being, and now is the time for us to see these links, and how they play out.
+In our workplaces, well-being will necessarily be connected with identity and exclusion; women-identified folks, LGBTQ+, women with disabilities, young workers, black workers, and all workers of colour will be disproportionately affected by insecure working conditions.

 For the purposes of this article, I offer as a start, a working definition of well-being.
 I like Ashoka Changemakers Learning Lab (Report: Social Entrepreneurial Pathways to a Culture of Wellbeing) definition: “Well being is a dynamic balance of physical, mental, emotional, and spiritual development in relation to self, community and society.
 It includes, beyond fulfillment of basic needs, a sense of value and purpose, and being part of a society that validates and respects one’s identity…” .
 And the World Health Organisation (WHO) defines health as ‘a state of complete physical, mental and social wellbeing and not merely the absence of disease or infirmity’ (WHO, 1948).